nehashastri/Time-Series-Forecasting-A-15-Day-Practical-Study-Plan/Day 4: State-of-the-Art Deep Learning Models & Forecast Strategies.md

 "An Empirical Evaluation of Generic Convolutional and Recurrent Networks for Sequence Modeling" – Proposed TCN and showed it often outperforms LSTMs in benchmarks.

 ---

+### **Transformers for Time Series**

+Transformers revolutionized NLP by using **self-attention mechanisms** to handle long-range dependencies without recurrence.
+Recently, they’ve been adapted to time series.
+Transformers can look at an entire sequence and learn what time steps to pay attention to for forecasting.

+However, native transformers have some issues for time series (like **quadratic complexity** with sequence length, and they’re **data-hungry**).
+But specialized variants have been developed: examples include **Informer**, **Autoformer**, **Temporal Fusion Transformer (TFT)**, **PatchTST**, etc., each addressing certain challenges (like reducing complexity or incorporating inductive biases for time).

+These models are on the cutting edge (papers in 2020–2023).
+They excel particularly in **long-range forecasting** and **multivariate series** where the relationships between different series and time steps can be complex.

+- **TFT (by Google)** is designed for **interpretable multivariate forecasting** – it uses attention to figure out which predictors are important at which times.
+- **Informer** introduces a mechanism to sparsify attention for long series to be efficient.
+- **PatchTST (2023)** breaks a time series into patches (like image patches) and applies transformers to capture very long-term patterns effectively (it’s one of the current state-of-the-art for long-horizon forecasting).

+These models often outperform classical approaches on very long forecast horizons or very complex multivariate data.
+However, they require a lot of **data** and **computational power** to train (and tune).
+They’re more commonly seen in research and large-scale applications (forecasting hundreds of thousands of series, or very high-frequency data, etc.).

+> **Use case – Long-range forecasting:** Research has shown models like **PatchTST** outperform classical methods significantly for horizons like 96 steps ahead on certain benchmarks (electricity, traffic, weather data).

+---

+### **Other Deep Learning Models**

+#### **N-BEATS / N-HiTS**
+These are neural architectures specifically crafted for **univariate forecasting** that had great success in competitions.

+- **N-BEATS (2019)** uses backward and forward residual stacks to learn trend and seasonality bases implicitly and has matched or beaten statistical methods on M4 competition data.
+- **N-HiTS (2022)** is an improved version using **hierarchical interpolation**.
+> Hierarchical Interpolation is like looking at your data at different zoom levels.

+> Imagine you have daily sales data.
+There are short-term patterns (like day-to-day changes) and long-term patterns (like weekly or monthly trends).
+> - Step 1 – Coarse view: You first look at the data in a coarser way, like weekly averages or monthly totals.
+This helps capture the big trends.
+> - Step 2 – Fine view: You also keep the original daily data to capture small, day-to-day variations.
+> - Step 3 – Combine: You make predictions at both levels.
+Then you “stretch” the coarse predictions back to daily values and add them together with the fine predictions (step 2).

+These are less general-purpose than transformers but highly effective for pure time-series forecasting tasks.

+**Example – Long-range forecasting:**
+Forecasting traffic for the next 6 months at hourly granularity – deep models like transformers or N-BEATS can potentially pick up seasonal patterns at multiple scales (daily, weekly, yearly) automatically.

+---

+#### **Autoencoder-based / CNN–LSTM hybrids**
+Some approaches use **1D CNNs** to extract features and then **LSTM** to forecast, or use **autoencoders** to learn latent representations of multiple time series and then predict.
+> An autoencoder is a type of neural network used for unsupervised learning, mainly for dimensionality reduction or feature learning.

+> Intuition:
+> - Encoder: Compresses input data into a smaller representation (latent space).
+Think of it as summarizing the key information.
+> - Latent space: The “compressed” version of your data.
+This captures the most important features.
+> Decoder: Reconstructs the input from this compressed representation.

+---

+#### **Graph Neural Networks for Time Series**
+For forecasting many related series (like sensor networks, or traffic in roads), sometimes **graph neural nets** are used to capture relationships among series.